unrealwork/axibase-collector/jobs/docker.md

 * Configure Docker daemon for secure access by default.

-    * Edit /etc/default/docker file for Ubuntu or creat /etc/sysconfig/docker file for CentOS
+    * Edit /etc/default/docker file for Ubuntu or create /etc/sysconfig/docker file for CentOS

    ```properties
    # Set path to the folder containing {ca,server-cert,server-key}.pem files